chielorenz/dotfiles/README.md

 # Dotfiles

-Personal dotfiles to setup my macos ~
+Configuration files to automate the setup of my macos development environment

 ## Installation

-> Please backup your configuration files before running any script

 Clone the repository
 ```sh